What is the ideal CFM for an air compressor?

 Another way to increase the CFM output of your air compressor is to adjust the pressure settings.
 By increasing the pressure, you can potentially increase the airflow and therefore the CFM output.
 However, it’s important to note that increasing the pressure beyond the recommended levels can damage your air tools and reduce their lifespan.

-See also Best on board air compressor for service truck
+See also Best electric tire air compressor

 3. Clean or replace air filters